Entertainments and Attractions

 Race Day Sign In:

-Owners and handlers need to sign in at the “Participant’s Area” located by the MAIN STAGE no less than a half hour before the race starts.
+Owners and handlers need to sign in at the “Participant’s Area” located by the GRAND STANDS no less than a half hour before the race starts.
 If an owner shows up less than a half hour before their race, their dog will be scratched and removed from the race, with no option to race in another preliminary heat on Sept.
-11, 2016.
+8, 2018.

 After an owner signs in, their dogs will be issued a starting line position.
-Each dog’s starting line position will be determined prior to the start of the racing event, and at a random drawing.
+Each dog’s starting line position and heat will be determined prior to the start of the racing event by a random drawing.
 Each dog will receive a colored racing scarf that must be worn during their race.
 Dogs will be lined up before the race and must start from their assigned position.

 Starting Line Handler: